Technigo/project-todos/README.md

 * How to structure a redux store
 * How to write reducers and actions
 * How to interact with the store using selectors or by dispatching actions
+* How to use Font-face with React
+* How to use Framer Motion with styled components
+* How to use React Datepicker

 ## Requirements reached 🧪